 Overview

-The High Spectrum is a modern classification system developed by High IQ that groups cannabis strains into six distinct families based on their actual terpene profiles, cannabinoid ratios, and observed effects.
-Instead of relying on the outdated indica/sativa/hybrid labels — which genetic research has shown to be poor predictors of effects — the High Spectrum classifies strains by what they actually do.
+The High Families are a modern classification system developed by High IQ that groups cannabis strains into six distinct families based on their actual terpene profiles, cannabinoid ratios, and observed effects.
+Instead of relying on the outdated indica/sativa/hybrid labels — which genetic research has shown to be poor predictors of effects — the High Families classify strains by what they actually do.
 Each family represents a cluster of effects and experiences that tend to appear together, driven by specific terpene and cannabinoid combinations.
 When you know your preferred High Family, you can confidently choose new strains that match your desired experience.Name Mapping: The High Families use consumer-friendly names in the app and on the website.
 The underlying classification code and the original German chemovar study use different names for the same clusters:

 | Consumer Name | Code/Study Name |